huggingface/lerobot/examples/7_get_started_with_real_robot.md

 follower_arm.write("Goal_Position", position[-1], "gripper")
 ```

-*Disabling Torque and Disconnecting*

-When you're done, make sure to disable the torque to avoid any potential issues:
+When you're done playing, make sure to disable the torque to avoid any potential issues:
 ```python
 # Warning: hold your robot so that it doesn't fall
 follower_arm.write("Torque_Enable", TorqueMode.DISABLED.value)